Skip to main content

 Updates to Exempt Studies

 Studies that qualify for an exemption do not undergo continuing review.
 Additionally, modifications do not need to be submitted for exempt studies so long as the research remains minimal risk and stays within the boundaries of the exemption categories that the IRB found were applicable to the research.
-If your study has received an exemption from the IRB, please contact the IRB if you are planning to:

 • add procedures that could affect risks to participants; or